Regulated chiral gauge theory and the strong CP problem: The problem in effective theory after integrating out bulk fermions

 Obviously something is wrong with the above analysis because the exact {$U(1)_A$} symmetry in the 5d theory is not realized in \eq{leta}, neither linearly nor nonlinearly as a shift symmetry of the $\eta'$.
-Yet this effective theory is what should follow from the Ward identity we derived in \eq{WTI4d}, which looks completely conventional for the QCD boundary theory.
+Yet this effective theory that follows, via 't Hooft's analysis of the $U(1)_A$ problem plus the assumption that the boundary quark zeromodes are the only low energy degrees of freedom, from the anomalous Ward-Takahashi identity we derived in \eq{WTI4d}.
+Since 't Hooft's analysis is accepted to be qualitatively correct, and \eq{WTI4d} is completely conventional for the QCD boundary theory, there would seem to be something wrong with the assumption that the boundary zeromodes are the only light degrees of freedom.

-The problem is neither with our construction of the $\eta'$ effective theory nor the assumption of spontaneous chiral symmetry breaking.
-Already in \eq{Isum}, the 't Hooft operators we sum violate the $U(1)_A$ symmetry of the boundary theory, which is generated by the exactly conserved $U(1)$ bulk current we coupled to the source $\CJ$ in \eq{eft}.
+The above conclusion is bolstered by the observation that already in \eq{Isum}, the 't Hooft operators we sum violate the $U(1)_A$ symmetry of the boundary theory, which is generated by the exactly conserved $U(1)$ bulk current we coupled to the source $\CJ$ in \eq{eft}.
 These operators were justified as arising from the quark zeromodes in the presence of instantons in the boundary gauge field -- zeromodes which are mandated by the anomalous divergence found in \eq{WTI4d}.
 Yet for any 4d world that is the boundary of a 5d manifold, the Dirac index must vanish when the entire boundary is included, so these zermodes cannot be the whole story.
 Given that a single instanton configuration can be placed on the outer boundary of the disk, and that an observer on that boundary should see a chiral fermion zeromode in its vicinity, it follows that the manifold must possess another boundary with a zeromode of the opposite chirality in order to obey the index theorem.
 Thus a new boundary must have appeared--which can take the form of a singularity in the gauge field in the bulk--with mirror zeromodes located there\footnote{On the lattice there would be dislocations in the gauge field rather than a singularity, and the bulk zeromode could arise on the boundary of a hypercube surrounding the dislocation. }.

 {The error in our chain of reasoning therefore lies with the assumption that the bulk fermions will be fully gapped.
 While this will be true in the presence of gauge fields that are smooth on the scale of the bulk fermion mass, singularities in the gauge field can -- and, in this example, must -- result in fermion zeromodes in the bulk.
 Such zeromodes will be highly localized, falling off from the instanton exponentially fast rather than with the familiar power law.}